benefits for mother

 Longer prenatal visits provide the necessary time for building an open and satisfying relationship built on mutual trust and respect.
 There is ample time for all questions, concerns, desires and needs to be explored.
 Women can feel seen and supported physically and emotionally.

-Significantly less chance of cesarean birth, forceps, vacuum, and episiotomy.
+Less risk of cesarean birth, forceps, vacuum, infection….

-Midwives are dedicated to helping mothers give birth without tearing.
+Less perineal trauma — Midwives are dedicated to helping mothers birth without tearing.

 Excellent breastfeeding support.

 benefits for baby

 Born in their own time — Babies are born when they are ready!
 Labor is not artificially started through routine induction practices.

 Vaginal birth — Babies are more likely to be born vaginally, without the use of instruments like forceps and vacuum.